-Richard Alan Scmid was an American Postwar and contemporary realist painter who promoted art education through his books, articles, workshops, seminars, and television presentations.
+Richard Alan Schmid was an American Postwar and contemporary realist painter who promoted art education through his books, articles, workshops, seminars, and television presentations.
 His subjects included plants, people, and landscapes, and championed the Grand Manner, an idealized aesthetic style which he described as "a mingling of virtuosity and unrestrained joy in art."
-Schmidt travelled widely for his subjects, painting in over eight countries.
+Schmid travelled widely for his subjects, painting in over eight countries.
+He was born in Chicago, Illinois (1934) and he died in New Hampshire (2021).